coding-horror/basic-computer-games/00_Alternate_Languages/README.md

 #### Alternate Languages

-This folder contains implementations of each program in alternate languages which are _not_ one of the agreed upon 10 languages, intended to meet these three criteria:
+This folder contains implementations of each program in alternate languages which are _not_ one of the agreed upon 10 languages.
+Implementations here are NOT bound to these three criteria:

 1. Popular (by TIOBE index)
 2. Memory safe